MRes in Soft Electronic Materials

 The MRes in Soft Electronic Materials is a research focussed Masters programme.
-It is an interdisciplinary course lasting one year focused on creating and optimising new types of electronic materials and devices for a diverse range of applications, it covers all three research theme areas of the CPE, sustainable energy, soft electronic materials and emerging technologies.
+It is an interdisciplinary course lasting one year focused on creating and optimising new types of electronic materials and devices for a diverse range of applications, it covers all three research theme areas of the CPE, sustainable energy, sensors and wearable electronics and emerging technologies.

 This thriving area of research targets applications such as: